aksh0712/ANALYTICS_PROJECT-4/README.md

 Customer Review Analysis for Leading Women Clothing E-Commerce Company.

-Business Description: One of the leading women clothing e-commerce company would like to analyze the customer’s behavior by analyzing customer’s demographics and reviews submitted on the Website.
+Business Description: One of the leading women clothing e-commerce companies would like to analyze the customer’s behavior by analyzing customer’s demographics and reviews submitted on the Website.

 Solution Data Pipelines
 1)  Import essential packages for data preprocessing, text classification and Natural Language Processing then read respective data file.